zone-eu/zone-mta/README.md

 ```

 This is mostly needed if you want to allow large SMTP envelopes on submission (eg. someone wants to send mail to 10 000 recipients at once) as all recipient data is gathered in memory and copied around before storing to the queue.

+## Potential issues

+ZOneMTA uses LevelDB as the storage backend.
+While extremely capable and fast there is a small chance that LevelDB gets into a corrupted state.
+There are options to recover from such state automatically but this usually means dropping a lot of data, so no automatic attempt is made to "fix" the corrupt database by the application.
+What you probably want to do in such situation would be to move the queue folder to some other location for manual recovery and let ZOneMTA to start over with a fresh and empty queue folder.

 ## License